seedubjay/seedubjay.github.io/wikipedia-clicks.md

     {%- if page != path.last %} → {% endif -%}
 {%- endfor %}.

-There's an [online game](https://www.thewikigame.com) too if you have a competitive streak.
+There's an [online game](https://www.thewikigame.com) too for those with a competitive streak.

 There are over 6.2 million English Wikipedia articles, but this ecosystem is remarkably well connected.
 In fact, when you randomly pick two pages, there's a XX% chance that you'll be able to get from one to the other in 5 clicks or less.
-And as long as you don't pick a degenerate page it's a XX% chance!
+And as long as you don't pick an obscure page, it's a XX% chance!

 Dont believe me?
 Pick any two pages here and see the shortest sequence of clicks you'd need to get between them.
-I'll buy you a cookie if you can find one that takes more than 6!

 <figure>
 <div class="route-query container">